xsara020/DMaVR/README.md

 data source can be found [here](https://gdex.ucar.edu/dataset/camels/file.html)

-# Assignments
+# Class Evaluation

+In order to pass the class you have to submit at least three out of four assingments in form of a working and well commented script.
-Assignments can be found in the repo [wiki](https://github.com/strnda/DMaVR/wiki)
+The assignments and a guide on how to upload them can be found in the repo [wiki](https://github.com/strnda/DMaVR/wiki)